teadytopblogger9/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-evolving nature of technology and the potential for users to find new ways to make mistakes or cause problems.
 It serves as a reminder to always consider the end-user and the potential for unexpected behavior when designing and coding software.

+# 2023-11-25
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, making sure to leave enough time to address any potential issues or delays.
+Finally, use task management tools and version control systems to stay organised and track your progress.
+By following these tips, you can make better use of your Time and improve your overall efficiency as a programmer.